PIANO REPAIRS AND RESTORATION

 Reconditioning, a service designed improve a piano’s performance, (keeping in mind both costs and benefits). is the process of returning a piano back in service by repairing, cleaning and adjusting the piano action/structure for close-to-new performance.
 Parts are replaced only where/when necessary.
 We usually do this to customers pianos with only moderate wear and tear or those of medium value with average performance requirements.
 Reconditioning does not involve replacing major components such as the soundboard, bridges, pinblock, and most action parts.
 This means the performance and life-span of an older piano will not be restored to new, but rather, the piano is “refreshed” and possibly, can get an additional 20-50 years of lifespan on top of it’s present state, depending on how it is maintained.

-Please note that we DO NOT import any reconditioned pianos from japan, as we are uncertain of the quality of work done by the workers, mostly of which are third party.
+Please note that we DO NOT import any reconditioned pianos from japan, as we are uncertain of assignment service the quality of work done by the workers, mostly of which are third party.
 We will only perform this service when requested by the customer or when, after an appraisal of the piano, we think the piano will benifit in terms of performance and better sound.

 COMPLETE REBUILDING – disassembly of the ENTIRE piano’s structure

 Click to bring up a diagram describing the various parts of the piano

 The following parts of the piano are inspected and repair as necessary, including replacement of ALL worn, damaged, or deteriorated parts.
 The piano is then adjusted to the same or similar tolerances as new.